-The town of Hawksbury, Ontario also requires a permit to host a garage sale but offer free garage sales twice a year at the end of May and in October.
+Hawkesbury, Ontario, also requires a permit to host a garage sale but offers free garage sales twice a year at the end of May and in October.
 Freebies are nice, right?

-- hold a garage sale at address other than indicated?
+- Hold a garage sale at an address other than indicated?

-- hold a garage sale on sidewalk, street or other public place?
+- Hold a garage sale on a sidewalk, street or another public place?

 Source: Champlain Township